• Skip to primary navigation

 • Add capers, a bit of parsley and olives and stir to combine.

-• Add the peeled and chopped tomatoes, stir and bring to a bare simmer.
+• Add the tomatoes to the pan and bring the sauce to a gentle simmer.

-• Cook, stirring and shaking the pan and adding more pasta water as necessary to keep sauce a little liquidy until pasta is perfectly al dente.
+• Cook, stirring and shaking the pan and adding more pasta water as necessary to keep the sauce a little liquidy until pasta is perfectly al dente.
+Sprinkle in more parsley and taste to season with salt and pepper.
+Serve immediately.

 Notes

-Although traditionally served with spaghetti, alla puttanesca can be served with other long pasta such as fettucine.
+• Although traditionally served with spaghetti, alla puttanesca can be served with other long pasta such as linguine or fettuccine.

-The quantity of the individual ingredients can be altered depending on one's taste.
-Some people prefer less olives, capers or anchovies.
+• The quantity of the individual ingredients can be altered depending on one's taste.
+Some people prefer less olives, peperoncino, capers or anchovies.

 Nutrition